NervosEducationHub/EducationHubArticles/what_is_a_partially_signed_bitcoin_transacion_(explainCKBot)/index.md

 Let’s assume that Alice, Bob, and Charlie have decided to create a multi-signature wallet with a 2-of-3 signing requirement.
 This means that at least two of them must approve any spending transaction from their shared wallet.

-Alice needs to send 1 BTC from their multi-sig wallet to a vendor.
+Alice needs to send 1 BTC from her multi-sig wallet to a vendor.
 She starts by using her Bitcoin wallet to create the transaction.
-She selects the UTXOs from their multi-sig wallet that will be used as inputs for the transaction and specifies the vendor’s Bitcoin address as the output, with the amount set to 1 BTC.
+She selects the UTXOs from her multi-sig wallet that will be used as inputs for the transaction and specifies the vendor’s Bitcoin address as the output, with the amount set to 1 BTC.

 Next, Alice’s wallet adds additional information to the PSBT.
 This step involves including any relevant metadata, such as the UTXO details, redeem scripts and BIP 32 derivation paths.
 Once this is done, the PSBT is ready to be signed by the required parties.